lqc/thinkcspy/source/functions.rst

        def make_turtle(colr, sz):
            """
-             Set up a turtle with the given colour and pensize.
+             Set up a turtle with the given color and pensize.
              Returns the new turtle.
            """
            t = turtle.Turtle()